getodk/docs/docs/central-api-project-management.rst

                   - number

+                    .. raw:: html

-                    The number of App Users created within this Project.
+                      <p>The number of App Users created within this Project.</p>

                 * - forms

                   - number

+                    .. raw:: html

-                    The number of forms within this Project.
+                      <p>The number of forms within this Project.</p>

                 * - lastSubmission

                   - string

+                    .. raw:: html

-                    ISO date format.
-The timestamp of the most recent submission to any form in this project, if any.
+                      <p>ISO date format.
+The timestamp of the most recent submission to any form in this project, if any.</p>

                 * - datasets

                   - number

+                    .. raw:: html

-                    The number of Datasets within this Project.
+                      <p>The number of Datasets within this Project.</p>

                 * - verbs

                   - array

+                    .. raw:: html

-                    The array of string verbs the authenticated Actor may perform on and within this Project.
+                      <p>The array of string verbs the authenticated Actor may perform on and within this Project.</p>

                     Example: ``null``